Corruption of Haustfyr Chapter 2: Madam's Homestead

 Allura nods, her melody shifting.
 A wall of shimmering sound rises, deflecting falling rubble.
 Pip and Roe dive through the opening, their movements rough but coordinated.
 Wint grins through the strain.
 “Not bad—for a couple of strangers.”

-You summon the Shambling Hound Spirit.
+I summoned the Shambling Hound Spirit.
 It bursts from the earth in a growl of roots and thorns, leaping onto the golem’s chest and biting at the glowing crystals.
 The light flickers and fades, the golem staggering backward.
 The Hound vanishes, its purpose done.

-“Now!” you shout.
+“Now!”
+I shout.

 Roe and Pip move as one, striking at the exposed chest.
 Wint’s axe follows, crashing into the runes.
 The golem lets out a grinding roar as its core collapses inward, the light flaring bright and then dying.
 It falls forward, shaking the hall as it crumbles into lifeless stone.